-- Arrive as close as possible to opening hours and find good parking close to the entrance.
+- Arrive as close as possible to opening hours and you will find good parking, close to the entrance.

 - Second to that, the zoo won’t be as busy if you arrive in the morning.
 We left by midday and the zoo had plenty more visitors by this time.

-- Pre-purchase and buy your Sydney Zoo tickets in advance.
-You’ll save with an online discount rather than paying full price at the gate.
+- A trip to Western Sydney’s new zoo is a must – save with an online tickets discount rather than paying full price at the gate.
+Pre-purchase and buy your Sydney Zoo tickets in advance.
 Children aged 0-2 are free and a child price applies for kids aged 3-15.
 Concession and family tickets are also available, as well as annual memberships which include unlimited visits for a year.

 - Bring a hat, sunscreen and a water container – it’s not completely shaded throughout.
 They have drinking water stations dotted around the zoo which you can also fill up with.
 Oh and maybe some snacks to keep up with the walking.